abdul-abdi/karibu/API.md

 #### `POST /api/deploy`

-Deploys a compiled smart contract to Hedera Testnet.
+Deploys a compiled smart contract to a supported Testnet.

 **Request Body:**